Fero47

 Ferhat Tuncel (born 16 May 1998), known professionally as Fero47, is a German rapper and songwriter of Kurdish origin.
 He became famous through posting musical videos on social media.
 In 2019, he signed to Epic Records and released his debut single "Jaja", which has reached at top 10 in the German singles chart.
 Fero released his debut album, 47 in late 2019.

 Early life

-His parents, of Kurdish descent, emigrated from Turkey (Nusaybin in Mardin Province) to Germany.
+His parents, of Kurdish descent, emigrated from Turkey (Midyat in Mardin Province) to Germany.
 Tuncel grew up in Bad Pyrmont with his seven siblings.
 In 2015 he moved to Frankfurt to do an apprenticeship as a banker, which he did not finish.

 At the age of 15, Fero began recording videos of himself rapping, which he uploaded first on Facebook and later on Instagram.
 By 2018 he reached 150,000 followers on Instagram.
 The 47 in his stage name refers to the vehicle registration plate of Mardin, where he originated.
-He has said that he is following his father's footsteps and it is important to him that the people who listen to his music also know who he is and where he come from.
+He has said that he is following his father's footsteps and it is important to him that the people who listen to his music also know who he is and where he comes from.